Gandi/hubot-phabs/README.md

         adds a comment to task Txxx (or the one in short memory).
         permission: phuser

+    .phab Txxx in tag1
+    .phab Txxx not in tag1
+    .phab Txxx in tag1 in tag2 not in tag3 in tag4
+        adds or remove tags from tasks.
+Tags are also known as projects
+        permission: phuser

     .phab Txxx is open
     .phab Txxx broken
     .phab low